aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

 You can use the Topology Aware Lifecycle Manager (TALM) to manage the software lifecycle of multiple OpenShift clusters.
 TALM uses Red Hat Advanced Cluster Management (RHACM) policies to perform changes on the target clusters.

 !!! important
     The Topology Aware Lifecycle Manager is a Technology Preview feature only.
 Technology Preview features are not supported with Red Hat production service level agreements (SLAs) and might not be functionally complete.
 Red Hat does not recommend using them in production.
-These features provide early access to upcoming product features, enabling customers to test functionality and provide feedback during the development process.For more information about the support scope of Red Hat Technology Preview features, see https://access.redhat.com/support/offerings/techpreview/.

-The Topology Aware Lifecycle Manager is a Technology Preview feature only.
-Technology Preview features are not supported with Red Hat production service level agreements (SLAs) and might not be functionally complete.
-Red Hat does not recommend using them in production.
 These features provide early access to upcoming product features, enabling customers to test functionality and provide feedback during the development process.

     For more information about the support scope of Red Hat Technology Preview features, see <https://access.redhat.com/support/offerings/techpreview/>.

 -   For more information about the Topology Aware Lifecycle Manager, see [About the Topology Aware Lifecycle Manager](../scalability_and_performance/cnf-talm-for-cluster-upgrades.xml#cnf-about-topology-aware-lifecycle-manager-config_cnf-topology-aware-lifecycle-manager).